The Mechanism of Prediction Head in Non-contrastive Self-supervised Learning: Preliminaries on Non-contrastive Learning

 Empirically, the seminal paper \cite{chen2021exploring} discovered that \textit{even with trainable linear prediction head which can possibly learn identity mapping}, neural networks trained by SGD still avoid such collapsed solutions.
-Moreover, as we show in this paper, even with an identity-initialized linear prediction head, as long as we train the prediction head via SGD, it still produces results comparable to when using other types of prediction head.
-Our empirical evidence in \myref{fig:identity-init-performance}{Figure} suggests that {understanding the asymmetry provided by the off-diagonal entries in the identity-initialized linear prediction head suffices to explain (most of) the mechanisms of the prediction head}.
+Moreover, as we show in \myref{fig:identity-init-performance}{Figure}, even with an identity-initialized linear prediction head, as long as we train the prediction head via SGD, it still produces results comparable to when using other types of prediction head.
+Our empirical evidence suggests that {understanding the asymmetry provided by the off-diagonal entries in the identity-initialized linear prediction head suffices to explain (most of) the mechanisms of the prediction head}.
 This observation significantly simplifies the theoretical problem and makes the complete characterization of the training dynamics of the prediction head possible.

 Nevertheless, understanding the trainable prediction head urges us to go beyond the traditional statistical framework and optimization landscape analysis.
 The recent development of the \textit{feature learning theory} of neural networks \cite{jelassi2022towards,allenzhu2021feature,allen2020towards,wen2021toward,jelassi2022adam} showed it is possible to directly analyze the training dynamics of neural networks in various supervised or self-supervised tasks.
 Inspired by this line of research and our observations, we consider understanding the optimization of identity-initialized prediction head the key to understanding the underlying mechanism of these methods, and the characterization of the training dynamics of the full network the major technical challenges.